 Men, sooner or later, come to a searching test of character.
 Some pass through it often, but all face their ordeal at least once in their lives.
 Then a man's true worth is disclosed, and his moral resources become apparent.
-From that time life for him can never be the same as before, for when once a man has learned the truth about himself, he may try to forget it, but the revelation cannot be ignored.
+From that time life for him can never be the same as before, for when once a man has learned the truth about himself, be may try to forget it, but the revelation cannot be ignored.

-The moral danger of unreflecting absorption in the world's affairs is apparent in the prevalent superficialty of thought and lack of con-Without convictions and without viction. ideals, men have no sure place anywhere.
+The moral danger of unreflecting absorption in the world's affairs is apparent in the prevalent superficially of thought and lack of conviction.
+Without convictions and without ideals, men have no sure place anywhere.
 It is not merely that they have no store of knowledge.
 That is misfortune enough, but they suffer through the greater poverty of moral and spiritual life.
 Weighed in the balance, they are found wanting.
 Far more people are found wanting in character than in intelligence.
 Lack of honesty is more baneful than lack of expression of opinions adopted without inquiry into their worth, and the use of phrases repeated with little regard to their truth.
 All this shallowness leads to dishonesty of life, and hinders true progress.
-Honesty may or may not be the best policy, but it is the only safeguard against the self-deceit of shallowness, for if a man cheats his neighbor, he sooner or later ends in cheating himself.
+Honesty may or may not be the best policy, but it is the only safeguard against the self-deceit of shallowness, for if a man cheating himself.